mlshapiro/mlshapiro.github.io/index.md

 TabSINT is an open source platform for administering tablet based hearing-related tests and general-purpose questionnaires.
 It is meant to be flexible, easy-to-use, and useful for administrators who manage studies of all sizes.

 To date, TabSINT has collected over 16,000+ test results from all hearing studies all over the world.
-See the[TabSINT Website](https://tabsint.org) or our [Internet & Audiology Presentation](http://creare-com.gitlab.io/tabsint/docs/references/2017-Internet-Audiology/index.html#/step-1) to learn more.
+See the[TabSINT Website](https://tabsint.org) and our [Internet & Audiology Presentation](http://creare-com.gitlab.io/tabsint/docs/references/2017-Internet-Audiology/index.html#/step-1) to learn more.

 <hr>